philc/book-notes/thinking in systems - donella meadows.md

       * "Missing information flows is one of the most common causes of system malfunction.
 Adding or restoring information can be a powerful intervention, usually much easier and cheaper than rebuilding physical infrastructure."
-      * Adding information flow adds a new loop to the system.
+      * Adding an information flow adds a new loop to the system.
     * Rules - incentives, punishments, constraints
-      * "If you want to understand the deepest malfunctions of systems, pay attention tot he rules and to who has power over them."
+      * "If you want to understand the deepest malfunctions of systems, pay attention to the rules and to who has power over them."
     * Self-organization -- the power to add, change, or evolve system structure
       * "One aspect of almost every culture is the belief in the utter superiority of that culture.